Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: (Anti-)de Sitter Drinfel'd-doubles and first-order non-commutative spaces

-\ee To unveil this structure we rename the former generators as: $J'=J$, $P'_0=-P_0$, $P'_i=\hat \xi_i$, $K'_i=\hat x_i$.
-In this way we obtain from (\ref{ef}) that the generators $Y'$ close the oscillating Newton--Hooke, Galilei and expanding Newton--Hooke algebras~\cite{CK3,BLL,Aldrovandi} according to $\k>,=,<0$, respectively.
-This fact is consistent with the known result that establishes that each of the above non-relativistic Newtonian spaces of constant curvature $\k$ can be obtained from the corresponding relativistic one through a contraction around a time-like line ($c\to \infty$).
+\ee Surprisingly enough, these relations define just the Newtonian Lie algebras coming from the non-relativistic limit $c\to \infty$ of the three Lorentzian Lie algebras (\ref{ba}), keeping the constant curvature $\k$.
+Namely, the relations (\ref{babis}) close the oscillating Newton--Hooke, Galilei and expanding Newton--Hooke algebras~\cite{CK3,Ober2,BLL,Aldrovandi} according to $\k>,=,<0$, respectively.
+This fact is consistent with the known result that establishes that each of the non-relativistic Newtonian spaces of constant curvature $\k$ can be obtained from the corresponding relativistic one through a contraction around a time-like line.
 Therefore the classical (non-deformed) picture is preserved for worldlines.

-Summing up, the first-order deformation of $so_\k(2,2)$ characterized by the chosen $r$-matrix (\ref{ca}) conveys non-commutativity on the spacetime but commutativity on the space of worldlines.
-Furthermore, space isotropy is ensured in both cases as expressions (\ref{ea}) and, obviously, (\ref{ed}) do not involve the quantum rotation coordinate $\hat \theta$.
+Summing up, the first-order deformation of $so_\k(2,2)$ characterized by the chosen $r$-matrix (\ref{ca}) conveys non-commutativity on the spacetime (\ref{ea}) but commutativity on the space of worldlines (\ref{ed}).
+Furthermore, space isotropy is ensured in both cases as the corresponding commutation relations do not involve the quantum rotation coordinate $\hat \theta$.

-\sect{A Poisson--Lie structure on the (anti)de Sitter groups}
+\section{A Poisson--Lie structure on the (anti-)de Sitter groups}

 So far we have studied the first-order quantum (A)dS deformation.
-However, the obtention of the complete (in all orders in $z$ and in the generators) deformation of a semisimple group is, in general, a very involved task.
+However, the obtention of the complete (in all orders in $z$ and in the generators) deformation of a semisimple group in terms of local coordinates is, in general, a very involved task.
 A way to study the non-commutative structures is to compute the Poisson--Lie brackets (derived from (\ref{ca})) for the commutative coordinates and next to analysing their possible non-commutative version.